EvitcaStudio/Kit/README.md

 # Kit

-**Kit** is a lightweight, extensible 2D framework for game development in TypeScript.
+**Kit** is a lightweight, extensible 2D framework for game development in the [Vylocity Game Engine](https://www.vylocity.com/).
 Designed to be simple and modular, Kit lets you build powerful projects through a plugin-driven architecture.

-**Lightweight and modular**: Core functionality is minimal; plugins add power.
-**Plugin support**: Easily extend Kit with official or third-party plugins.
-**Event system**: Decouple functionality with a robust event-driven API.
-**TypeScript-first**: Full TypeScript support for strong typing and modern workflows.

 # Install
 ```bash